sujalgm/jumbled_video_challenge/README.md

 However, greedy ordering alone can occasionally yield a reversed sequence.
 To fix that, I added an optical-flow-based direction-validation step using Farneback motion estimation.

-All of this logic resides in reconstruct.py, which:
+**All of this logic resides in reconstruct.py, which:**

     Loads all frames from frames/.

     Builds the similarity matrix.

     Orders frames greedily by SSIM closeness.

     Evaluates both forward and reverse directions and keeps the smoother one.

     Validates direction using optical flow.

-Saves:
+**Saves:**

   unjumbled_output.mp4

   unjumbled_output_reversed.mp4 (for manual cross-check)

   order.csv (final frame order)

   timing_log.json (execution times)

-7. Requirements and Dependencies
+**7. Requirements and Dependencies**

 System Requirements